 StampedePress’ artwork focuses on fantastical monsters, swords, sorcery, and faith fueled zealotry.
 His artistic style is heavily inspired by Albrecht Durer, Hans Holbein the younger, Otto Dix, Max Beckmann, George Grosz, and Alfred Kubin.
 Specifically, the Der Krieg prints by Dix and the Portraits of Death prints by Holbein have worked their way into his illustrated collections.
 As an illustrator and publisher StampedePress has published two graphic books including Zombielzebub: Hell’s Invasion and 38: Here were hanged 38 Sioux Indians Dec.
 26th 1862.
 His artistic photography has been published in popular political news letters including the Limbaugh Letter (October, 2017).

-He lives with his wife, Shawna; daughters, Jane and Elaine; sons, Samuel and Caleb; and Newfoundland, Helga.
+He lives with his wife, Shawna; daughters, Jane, Elaine, and Mary; sons, Samuel and Caleb; and Newfoundland, Helga.